bcgov/citz-imb-sso-react/techdocs/docs/using-the-package/apis-&-components/usesso-actions/get-auth-header-value.md

 The `getAuthorizationHeaderValue` action of the `useSSO` hook returns the value for the `Authorization` header so that requests can be made to protected routes on the backend.

+!!! note "Note"
     It is advised to use the [fetchProtectedRoute] function instead.

 ## Usage